rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 The `uniq` command is a very powerful command, used with the `sort` command, especially for log file analysis.
 It allows you to sort and display entries by removing duplicates.

-To illustrate how the `uniq` command works, let's use a `firstnames.txt` file containing a list of first names:
+To illustrate how the `uniq` command works, let us use a `firstnames.txt` file containing a list of first names:

 ```text
 antoine